SirBeaverB/LLMAgentTrade/README.md

 Our system comprises four specialized agents, each with distinct responsibilities:

 ### 1. News-Driven Agent
-- Retrieves and processes data from diverse sourcess
+- Retrieves and processes data from diverse sources
 - Employs concurrent processing for efficient data retrieval

 ### 2. Reflection-Driven Agent